-There was a long pause and the giggling started up again.
+There was a long pause, and the giggling started up again.
 It got louder, and the pilot became uneased.
-She quickly realised that she was surrounded by darkness.
-The lights behind her had faded and all she could hear was the echoing giggles of the old lady.
+She quickly realized that she was surrounded by darkness.
+The lights behind her had faded, and all she could hear was the echoing giggles of the old lady.

 “Do you have any lights?”
-The pilot asked as she gripped her pirtol.
+The pilot asked as she gripped her pistol.